Get instant quote

 Production

-Production volumes in the aerospace industry can reach more than 70,000 parts per year, so 3D printing has predominantly been used in the past as a prototyping solution rather than the manufacturing of end-use parts.
+Production volumes in aerospace can exceed 70,000 parts per year, so historically industrial 3D printing served mainly for rapid prototyping rather than flight hardware or other end-use components.

 Customization